Sreraj/IPL-Winning-Probability-Predictor/README.md

 The model is trained on historical IPL match data, including:

 Team statistics

 Player performance

 Match conditions

 Toss decisions

 Venue details

 🔍 How It Works

 1️⃣ Input real-time match details (team names, score, overs, wickets, etc.).

 2️⃣ The model processes the data and computes the probability of each team winning.

 3️⃣ The interactive UI displays the live prediction results.

+📊 Model Training & Evaluation

+Data preprocessing & feature engineering applied to refine match data.

+ML models like Logistic Regression, Random Forest, and XGBoost are tested.

+Best-performing model is used for predictions.

+📌 Future Enhancements

+🔹 Incorporate live API integration for automatic match data updates.

+🔹 Improve accuracy using deep learning models.

+🔹 Enhance UI with better visualization & analytics.

+🤝 Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit a pull request.